5 Steps to Picking a Cross Device Partner

 C – A

 This way, if one of those cookies shows up in log files, you can match it to customer 123.
-Scale this approach, and you can create your exact device graph for all your known customers that can then be compared against the probabilistic and even deterministic output from any partner you are auditing.
-You will now be able to calculate both accuracy and a recall metrics, which you can use to compare device partners.
+Scale this approach, and you can create your true device graph for all your known customers with CRM details.
+This can then be compared against the probabilistic and even deterministic output from any partner you are auditing.
+You will now be able to calculate both recall and a precision metrics, which you can use to compare device partners.

 How do you use these outputs to determine which cross device supplier is best for your business?